Nan’s Notebook

 And did you know, poetry is alive and well?
 So I thought I’d give it the old college girl try.

 Immediately yes!
 I loved it.
 I’m a pen and paper note taker, a list writer, a scrapper, a note hoarder.
-My entire career thus far has been about making stuff up, fitting it into impossibly small spaces, and broadcasting it.

 Cover reveal